 Comfortable and diverse.

 In the perimeter of Prättigau Tourism, the Fanas-Eggli cable car offers a year-round transport option.
-Grüsch-Danusa takes guests to Berghaus Schwänzelegg in July and August (closed summer 2022).
-The Älplibahn Malans and the Madrisa, Gotschna and Parsenn mountain railroads (Davos Klosters destination) are also of interest for hikes in Prättigau.
+Grüsch-Danusa takes guests to Berghaus Schwänzelegg in July and August and in winter to the slopes.
+The Älplibahn Malans and the Madrisa, Gotschna and Parsenn mountain railroads (Davos Klosters destination) are also of interest for hikes in the Praettigau.

 PostAuto Graubünden provides connections from the Rhaetian Railway to the mountain villages and side valleys.
 Junctions are the stations Landquart (to Seewis), Schiers (to Fanas, Fajauna/Stels, Schuders, Furna) and Küblis (to Conters, Luzein/Pany/St. Antönien).